mach-composer/mach-composer-cli/docs/src/reference/cli/mach-composer_plan.md

 ### Options inherited from parent commands

 ```
+  -g, --github          Whether logs should be decorated with github-specific formatting
+      --output string   The output type.
+One of: console, json (default "console")
   -q, --quiet           Quiet output.
 This is equal to setting log levels to error and higher
   -v, --verbose         Verbose output.
 This is equal to setting log levels to debug and higher
 ```

 ### SEE ALSO